-- (4) Notes and accounts payable, and (5) Short-term borrowings Because these accounts are settled in a short period, their fair values are nearly equal to their book values.
+- (4) Notes and accounts payable, and (5) Short-term borrowings

+Because these accounts are settled in a short period, their fair value is nearly equal to their book value.
 Therefore, book value is taken to be fair value. - (6) Bonds